Frojd/react-sass-starterkit/README.md

     npm run new ContainerName -- -C containers

 This will add a new component inside the containers folder (and also add the scss file to index.scss)

+## Internationalization

+Support for multiple languages is served through [i18next](https://www.i18next.com/) and can be found in the app/i18n folder

 ## Devserver